Memory Hierarchy Design and Characteristics

 Main Memory (RAM)

-This is the most commonly used memory, also called DRAM (Dynamic Random Access Memory), the main memory directly communicates with the CPU and auxiliary memory devices through input and output.
+This is the most commonly used memory, also called DRAM (dynamic ram, Dynamic Random Access Memory), the main memory directly communicates with the CPU and auxiliary memory devices through input and output, including data transfer between main memory and other devices.
 These are less expensive as compared to cache memory and are measured in Gigabytes.

-All the above three memories ie, Registers, Cache Memory, and Main memory are volatile, meaning all the data inside them will be erased if the power is cut off.
+All the above three memories ie, Registers, Cache Memory, and Main memory are volatile, with RAM used to store data and instructions currently needed by the processor, meaning all the data inside them will be erased if the power is cut off.

 Flash Memory